BenWiederhake/narrate/README.md

 - There's no line-editing and I don't plan to change that.
 - Not robust against small changes.
 However, teaching a computer what's a "small" change and what isn't is out of the scope for this.
+- Come up with more clever answers that are universally applicable

 ## Breaking news